What is script registration?

-You select which plan you’d like, check out, then upload your script using our registration form.
-The entire process takes less than 5 minutes.
-We then immediately email you your registration email, complete with your unique script registration code, which you can then print out or archive however you like for your records.
+You use our Script Registration form here to upload your script and provide your contact info and info about the work.
+The entire process takes around minutes or so.
+Our system then immediately generates and emails you your registration email, complete with your unique script registration code, which you can then print out or archive however you like for your records.
 On our end, we then encrypt your script and archive it on our secure, non-cloud storage system where it’s never looked at again, unless you request it.

 How does registering my screenplay protect me?